cheshirekow/cmake_format/cmakelang/doc/configopts.rst

 max_pargs_hwrap
 ===============

-This configuration parameter is relavent only to positional argument groups.
+This configuration parameter is relevant only to positional argument groups.
 A positional argument group is a list of "plain" arguments.
-If the number of arguments in the group is greater than this number, then then hwrap-formatting is inadmissable and a vertical layout will be selected.
+If the number of arguments in the group is greater than this number, then then hwrap-formatting is inadmissible and a vertical layout will be selected.

 The default value for this parameter is 6